Best Vitamins for Men

 You can experience low vitamin and mineral levels without showing any noticeable signs or symptoms, so don’t assume that because you feel mostly “normal” your diet is definitely sufficient in the best vitamins.
 There are several risk factors for men that can make them likely to have a deficiency:

-being elderly (studies show nutritional status in older men can be impacted by a decrease in gastric secretion of digestive juices, changes in fluid and electrolyte regulation and chronic illness)
+- being elderly (studies show nutritional status in older men can be impacted by a decrease in the gastric secretion of digestive juices, changes in fluid and electrolyte regulation, and chronic illness)

-recovering from an illness that effects nutrient absorption within the digestive tract
+- recovering from an illness that affects nutrient absorption within the digestive tract

 Even if you eat a pretty solid diet and try to include a variety of nutrient-rich foods in your meals every day, it may still be a wise idea to take supplements.

-Magnesium.
+- Magnesium.
 Magnesium is an essential electrolyte mineral involved in over 300 different chemical processes.
-It plays a very big part in regulation calcium, potassium, and sodium levels, helping prevent conditions like high blood pressure, muscle spasms, headaches and heart disease.
+It plays a huge part in regulating calcium, potassium, and sodium levels, helping prevent conditions like high blood pressure, muscle spasms, headaches, and heart disease.
 Magnesium deficiency can cause muscle spasms/twitches, anxiety, trouble going to the bathroom, and difficulty getting good sleep.

-Potassium.
+- Potassium.
 Low potassium raises the risk of cardiovascular issues, especially high blood pressure.
-It is also linked to poor bone health, a sluggish metabolism, fatigue, poor digestion and muscle spasms
+It is also linked to poor bone health, sluggish metabolism, fatigue, poor digestion, and muscle spasms